 Solar energy is energy from the sun.
 One way the sun’s energy can be harnessed is by using photovoltaic (PV) panels.
 PV panels and related equipment work by converting the sun’s rays (photons) into electricity we can use (electrons).
 Learn more >>

 - Decide to own or lease the solar system.
-Visit CESA to learn more about solar financing.
+Visit CESA and/or DC SUN to learn more about solar financing.

 Area installers will help you select the best system(s), guide you through the application processes for incentives and SRECs, and answer any questions you may have about how best to proceed.